On June 23 of this year I reported on the rumors regarding PayPal and Venmo to enable Bitcoin buying/selling:

 Not your keys… While this move will allow more individuals the ability to get exposure to these assets, users will not be able to transfer the crypto on-chain:

-In an attempt to better understand the discussion, I analyze natural language data aggregated by NTerminal within Splunk.
-To start, we can compare the number of total events with the keyword “Bitcoin” that mention “PayPal” over time, as well as the number of unique document urls referenced:
+In an attempt to better understand the discussion, I analyze natural language data aggregated by Inca within Splunk.
+To start, we can compare the number of total events with the keyword “Bitcoin” that mention “PayPal” over time, as well as the number of unique document URLs referenced:

 As we should expect, we see a clear spike in the quantity of PayPal mentions in events pertaining to Bitcoin.
 Using an API from IBM